-Once again, the NBA Hall of Fame will prepare for their lavish gala over a four day September love fest as the NBA celebrates the great players that have made their game exceptional.
+Once again, the NBA Hall of Fame will prepare for their lavish gala tonight.
 Once again, Chris Webber has to buy a ticket.
 He won’t be on the stage with Jason Kidd, Grant Hill, Steve Nash and Ray Allen.
 Six years, Chris Webber has been persona non gratis in Hall of Fame circles.
 Why this is depends on how you look at Webber’s career.

 He wasn’t the leader Jason Kidd was.
 He wasn’t the one-on-one, versatile and dynamic athlete like Grant Hill but he wasn’t perpetually injured like HIll was either.
 He wasn’t the dribbler, make players better that Steve Nash was, revolutionizing the game.
 He wasn’t Ray Allen inside outside gets his team buckets when the game was on the line.
 Kidd and Allen have rings.
 Hill and Nash don’t.
 Neither does Webber.
 He lacks a NBA title to lord over his critics.
 His Hall of Fame rejection is a constant thing, like Sisyphus and the rock.
 Despite Webber being the transcendent member of the iconic Fab Five basketball team, and despite it being the Basketball Hall of Fame, not the Pro Basketball Hall of Fame, Chris Webber still finds himself on the outside.